benjie/.dev/rfcs/SemanticNullability.md

 > Each solution is identified with a `Number` so they can be referenced in the
 > rest of the document.
 New solutions must be added to the end of the list.
 >
+> Some of the solutions have been ruled out and are kept here for historical
+> reasons.
+Those solutions are folded in a `<details>` tag.
+>
 > Semantic nullability is only relevant to output positions, so when comparing
 > syntax we will look for changes versus the current syntax used to represent
 > these types: